m-canton/godot-scene-manager/README.md

 ## Uninstall

-This plugin only has the plugin folder and "addons/scene_manager/loading_screen" project setting.
+This plugin only has the plugin folder.
 You can delete both things.